 VULCAN covers a broad range of applications in materials science and engineering, from residual stress determination in engineering components to understanding the fundamental aspects of material behaviors during synthesis, processing, and service.
-Research areas that VULCAN can benefit include but are not limited to the following:
+Research areas that can benefit of VULCAN include but are not limited to the following:

-- In situ studies of materials behavior during processing: phase formation, temperature distribution, texture changes, stress development, precipitation.
+- In situ studies of materials behavior during processing or synthesis: phase formation, temperature distribution, texture changes, stress development, precipitation.

-- In situ loading studies of crystalline/amorphous materials at high temperatures: phase transformation, fatigue damage, deformation in nanostructured materials, creep behaviors, piezoelectric and shape-memory alloys.
+- In situ loading studies of crystalline/amorphous materials at high temperatures: phase transformation, fatigue damage, creep behaviors, and other deformation mechanisms in nanostructured materials, piezoelectric and shape-memory alloys.

-- Residual stress and microstructure changes in engineering components.
+- Nondestructive residual stress and microstructure investigation in engineering components.